 As every experience and situation is unique, and many services and supports vary greatly by community and state offerings, further guidance may be necessary.

-We greatly encourage you to reach out to your local Autism Society affiliate for state or community based guidance and referrals, or contact the National Helpline for more specialized support.
+We greatly encourage you to reach out to your local Autism Society affiliate for state or community based guidance and referrals.

 What does the Autism Society's National Helpline do, and how can it help me?